mark-summerfield/uxf/IDEAS.md

 Create files (valid & invalid UXF etc) & language/library-neutral scripts for validating a UXF processor's conformance.

-## UXF as Data Storage

-Experiment with using UXF format to store various kinds of data, e.g., typesetting language, spreadsheet, graphics, etc., & equivalents to other formats, e.g., geojson, etc.

 ## UXF Languages

 All these using UXF syntax: